The Last Children of Tokyo: Critical reception

 Kirkus Reviews considered the novel to be impactful, with "surrealist master Tawada [imagining] a dystopian Japan reckoning with its own identity".
 The reviewer called it an "ebullient meditation on language and time that feels strikingly significant in the present moment".

 Writing in The Guardian, John Self called the book a "mini-epic of eco-terror, family drama and speculative fiction".
 It is a book like no other, he said, with its askew way of looking at things and with sprightly use of language amid the ostensibly grim premise.
 It is no dystopian novel, as satirical as it is tragic.

 In The New York Times, Parul Sehgal wrote "Tawada is a great disciple of Kafka’s; he “predicted reality,” she is fond of saying.
 And while she shares certain of his preoccupations — with otherness and evoking animal life — hers is a more prosaic mission: She mirrors reality."

+Literary scholars Kristina Iwata-Weickgenannt and Aidana Bolatbekkyzy argue that "Mumei’s metamorphosis from human, to bird, to sea-creature suggests an inversion of the evolutionary process, and a gradual return to water, the primordial womb of life.
+The catastrophe reconnects humans with non-human agencies, questioning the very meaning of the exclusive concept of “human”.
+By imagining children as going back to an earlier stage rather than ever improving – a meandering that is reflected in the novel’s non-linear, associative narration – Tawada terminates their ties to futurity, and with it the capitalist myth of continuous progress," and they further suggest that "we are invited to identify with Yoshirō whose experiences are closer to ours.
+In an entertaining, ever playful way, Tawada makes readers painfully aware of how very little the world in which we currently live may have in common with that which our great-grandchildren will be born into."

 Under its US name of The Emissary the novel won the National Book Award 2018 for Translated Literature.